fs-c/fsoc.space/posts/more-tinkering-with-random-shapes.md

 But the above observation has an important consequence: The problem of generating a simple polygon can be equivalently reformulated to the problem of finding an ordering for a set of points such that the path through them is minimal.
 So any and all algorithms that we may devise for yielding the vertices of a simple polygon must necessarily yield points in an order such that their path is minimal.

-This is something I hadn't realized when I worked on the project that inspired the first post, or when writing said post, and it narrows the solution space significantly.
+This is something I hadn't fully realized when I worked on the project that inspired the first post, and it narrows the solution space significantly.
 The options are either generating completely random points and using a TSP algorithm.
 Or generating points such that they will already be in an order that satisfies the TSP.
 An obvious way to do this is to start with some notion of circularity, as in the algorithm illustrated in the introduction for example.
 Another is to take a simple polygon that is trivial to randomly generate and build off of it in a way that doesn't violate the simpleness.

 ## Triangles